Album III

 Album III is the third full-length album from Loudon Wainwright III.
-It was originally released in 1972 on Columbia Records.
+It was released in 1972 on Columbia Records.
 Album III would spawn Loudon Wainwright's most popular hit single, "Dead Skunk", one of the many 'novelty songs' sprinkled throughout Wainwright's career.
 Although Wainwright has maintained an ironic, sometimes sepulchral sense of humor, "Dead Skunk", despite its commercial success, has dogged him ever since, as he comments on 1985's album I'm Alright, "Were you embarrassed about 'Dead Skunk'"?

 This is the first of his albums to feature a full backing band, on many tracks, which was named White Cloud.
 Wainwright mostly eschewed a rocking sound for a stripped down acoustic one from the early-1980s onwards.

 Track listing

 All tracks composed by Loudon Wainwright III except where noted.